Derek Ford: Career

 At the close of the eighties Ford left the film business and attempted a second career as an author, writing two books.
 The two books he wrote were Panic on Sunset (1989), and The Casting Couch (1990) ("the true story of broken dreams, disillusionment and fallen idols").
 Panic on Sunset concerns George Schapner, the stressed out manager/agent of Velma Torraine a vamp of the silent screen whose heavy Brooklyn accent spells the end of her career as the 'talkie' era approaches.
 A visit to a Hollywood whorehouse specialising in celebrity look-a-likes provides George with an unlikely solution to their problem.
 The Casting Couch was a collaborative effort with the late agent Alan Selwyn, and is credited under the joint pseudonym "Selwyn Ford".
 Confusingly the book portrays Selwyn Ford as an actual person.
 A non-fiction expose of early Hollywood à la Hollywood Babylon, among the allegations in the book are that Joan Crawford once appeared in a stag film (in a chapter entitled "Joan Crawford – A Star is Porn"), and that Bella Darvi had worked as a prostitute in a Parisian brothel of which Ford had "benefited from a conducted tour of in 1959".
 One of the final chapters "The Long Killing of Marilyn", alleges Marilyn Monroe was murdered as a result of an affair with Robert F. Kennedy.
 Ford bases this assumption on a meeting "Selwyn Ford" had with the actor Peter Lawford, in 1984 over a never made, Italian financed film called Bloody Mary, in which an actress is abducted and forced to have an abortion after having an affair with a powerful, married man.
 Upon reading the script Lawford is said to have remarked "are you crazy, do you want to get us all fucking killed", and walked off.
 Ford's conclusion was that Lawford had interpreted the script as having parallels with Monroe and Kennedy (something Ford denies in the book), and that Lawford's heated reaction validates his claims over Monroe's death.
 Recent evidence uncovered by filmmaker Philippe Mora would appear to offer credibility to Ford's claim.

 A third book Bella, about Darvi and Darryl Zanuck was never completed, Ford died after a heart attack in a branch of WH Smith.

-Ford's 1975 film The Sexplorer aka The Girl From Starship Venus garnered a famous fan in director Quentin Tarantino.
+Ford's 1975 film The Sexplorer a.k.a.
+The Girl From Starship Venus garnered a famous fan in director Quentin Tarantino.
 Tarantino, who owns a private print of the film, commented; "Even as a kid I knew I would get things from The Girl From Starship Venus that I wouldn't get from the Hollywood films".
 It is regularly screened at "The Best of QT Fest" presented by the Austin Film Society and uStudio, where Quentin brings the best of his personal collection of movies.
 Tarantino also showed the film at the "LA Grindhouse Film Festival" at the New Beverly Cinema in March/April 2007.